One Pot Tuscan Farro Soup with White Beans and Kale

 Is this recipe vegan friendly?

-If you are vegetarian or vegan, simply omit the bacon and parmesan cheese.
-Substitute the parmesan cheese for nutritional yeast at the end to still bring that cheesy flavor.
+If you are vegetarian or vegan, simply choose a “protein of your choice” that’s plant-based such as Beyond sausage.
+Or you can omit this section entirely.
+Likewise, you can omit the parmesan cheese or substitute for nutritional yeast to bring that cheesy flavor.

 What leafy greens should I use?